 setOf(T) closure (Iterator | expression)

 Returns the transitive closure of the elements (of reference type) specified by the expression.
 As in OCL, it always returns a (flat) set of results.
+Undefined (not-configured) references will cause that the result of closure is also undefined (in contrast to null, which indicates that no reference is configured).
 See isAcyclic.

 Integer count (T o)